nathan30/factur-x/README.rst

 * Version 2.4 dated 2023-03-13

   * Update Factur-X XSD of all profiles to version 1.0.6
+  * Update Order-X XSD of all profiles to version 1.0.0

 * Version 2.3 dated 2021-04-12